 The Noble House Hotel

 Right in the heart of the town, The Noble House Hotel has basic rooms and a restaurant for those wanting to be part of the island’s lively atmosphere.
+You can also benefit from the great view over the bay and indulge in some people watching.
 Offering a place to rest and grab a cold beer, the hotel is all you’ll need when staying the town.
+Google Maps Link

 Why Is Cat Ba Island One of Northern Vietnam’s Most Popular Destinations?